ckrinitsin/focaccia/README.md

  - `focaccia/compare.py`: The central algorithms that work on snapshots.

  - `focaccia/arch/`: Abstractions over different processor architectures.
-Will be used to integrate support for more architectures later.
-Currently, we only have X86.
+Currently we have x86 and aarch64.

 ### Concolic execution